Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-1/README.md

 <img width="432" alt="Screen Shot 2023-04-05 at 10 58 26 am" src="https://user-images.githubusercontent.com/113522147/229954592-73bcc59f-8e11-44d7-b64b-2f4859234875.png">

-Comparing the economic costs with and without our program, we notice that with our program there is reduction in economic costs in the future as well as a decrese in variance.
+Comparing the economic costs with and without our program, we notice that with our program there is reduction in economic costs in the future as well as a decrease in variance.

 With Program                   | Without Program :-----------------------------:|:-----------------------------: